The Swedish Project Academy

 Other members of the Highest Decision-making Board: Markus Hällgren, Professor, Umeå School of Business, Umeå; Johann Packendorff, Professor, KTH Royal Institute of Technology, Stockholm; Britt-Marie Rydén, Business Developer, Medical Products Agency, Uppsala.

 Academy Treasurer: Markus Hällgren, Professor, Umeå School of Business, Umeå.

 Other operative responsibilities:

-Chairperson of the annual national master/bachelor thesis award: Johann Packendorff, Associate Professor, KTH Royal Institute of Technology, Stockholm.
+Chairperson of the annual national master/bachelor thesis award: Johann Packendorff, Professor, KTH Royal Institute of Technology, Stockholm.

 Chairperson of the Research Committee: Mats Ragnarsson, Senior Partner, Wenell Management, Gothenburg.